rtist Statement

 I create immersive participatory experiences using original music, narration, visual images and digital interactive techniques.
 My work explores the concept of the collective and what emerges when participants co-author new mythologies from a disidentified

 state.
-These social simulations use open source game engines (like Godot) and web platforms (like Django and Heroku) to explore alternative ways of being and being together.
+These social simulations use open source game engines and web platforms to explore alternative ways of being and being together.

 The simulations I build are playful, brightly colored, and surreal; often evoking the aesthetics of 90’s video games and websites.
 The ‘win-state’ is designed to be a sense of collective accomplishment, embellished by the awkwardness, difficulty, and sometimes even silliness of achieving this.